When we first invited Laura Gallagher onto SportSpiel even she had no idea that she was going to share her incredible story for the first time.

 “I feel like I have a really good balance of everything at the moment and I hope it stays that way and that I can meet my dreams.”

-Words: Will Moulton
+Words and interview: Will Moulton

 Image credits: With thanks to Mike Driscoll (podcast image) and Laura Gallagher